ericclack/overtone-loops/README.md

   2 hat
   3 hat)

-(metro-bpm metro 240)
+(bpm 240)
 (heart (metro))
 (ticks (metro))
 ```

-Often you'll want to pass options to each intrument, e.g. the note to play, or the amplitude or velocity, in which case use `defloop`:
+Almost always you'll want to pass options to each intrument, e.g. the note to play, or the amplitude or velocity, in which case use `defloop`:

 ```
 (defloop piano-notes 6